joe-fennell/pangeos-training-24/README.md

 <img src="src/sate_dalle3.jpg" alt="DallE" width="100%"/>
 </p>

+This repository contains resources for a 3-hour introduction to PyEOSim for uncertainty analysis.
+This session was run as part of the Summer School, Bucharest, 30th September-5th October 2024 under the [PANGEOS COST action](https://pangeos.eu/).

 In this session we will look at an end-to-end simulator for satellite imagery data and how this can help evaluate system design.

-This repository contains everything you need for Case Study 3B of the PANGEOS Summer School, Bucharest, 30th September-5th October 2024.

 The suggested learning outcomes for this session are:
 - To understand the PyEOSim python module and its applications for uncertainty modelling